 - Choose friendships and activities that support your newly sober lifestyle

-- Prevent a minor backsliding incident, such as having one drink, from turning into a long-term relapse
+- Prevent a minor backslide such as having one drink from turning into a long-term relapse

-Addiction has been compared to chronic diseases like diabetes, hypertension and arthritis, in that people who are afflicted with this condition have a tendency to backslide in their treatment plans.
+People tend to backslide in their addiction treatment plans.
+This is normal, if not ideal, and mirrors treatment and care of other chronic health conditions.
+As the National Institute on Drug Abuse shares, “Relapse rates (i.e., how often symptoms recur) for people with addiction and other substance use disorders are similar to relapse rates for other well-understood chronic medical illnesses such as diabetes, hypertension, and asthma, which also have both physiological and behavioral components.”
 Just as a person with high blood pressure may skip their medication or overindulge in salty foods, a recovering addict may revert to his or her old behaviors.
-The support system that you build in aftercare will help you pick yourself up and resume your treatment plan if you have a temporary slip.
+Your aftercare support system will help you prevent backsliding.
+It will also help you pick yourself up and resume your treatment plan if you do have a temporary slip.

 The transition from substance abuse to sobriety can be hard on your body as well as your emotions.
-Pharmacotherapy with prescription medications like naltrexone (ReVia, Vivitrol), acamprosate (Campral), disulfiram (Antabuse), methadone or buprenorphine (Suboxone) can make that transition easier by helping you control your cravings or discourage you from drinking and using.
-Your doctor may also prescribe medications to help you deal with the symptoms of withdrawal.
-Anti-seizure drugs, sedatives and antidepressants are among the medications that are prescribed in recovery.
+Pharmacotherapy with prescription medications like naltrexone (ReVia, Vivitrol), acamprosate (Campral), disulfiram (Antabuse), methadone or buprenorphine (Suboxone) can make that transition easier.
+These drugs do come with some addiction risk, but the benefits may outweigh potential side effects.
+They help you control your cravings or discourage you from drinking and using.
+Your treatment team will help you decide if medication-assisted treatment is right for you.

 Why Is Aftercare So Important?